memorandumtk/cookie-manager-chrome-extension/Note_Popup.jsx.md

 - [ ] Cookie Chart
   - This links to `CookieChart` components and passes `chartData` variable to that.
   - In `CookieChart` components, it will draw the Doughnut chart by using `chartData` variable.
+  - The chart data is categorized by the `usage` property of the cookie object. `usage` is determined by the following rules.
+    - If the cookie name includes 'ga', 'utm', or 'analytics', then it's 'Analytics'.
+    - If the domain includes 'doubleclick' or 'ad', then it's 'Advertising'.
+    - If the cookie name includes 'pref', 'settings', or 'lang', then it's 'Preferences'.
+    - Any other cookies are categorized as 'Essential'.
 - [ ] Link to the Options page
     - This links to the Options page by using `Link` components.